 We originally reported on this Cosatto Giggle pushchair problem at the end of 2013, after Cosatto issued a product notice warning that the folding mechanism could fail, due to a problem with the front mounting bracket on some batches of the pushchairs.

 Now, Cosatto has discovered that further pushchairs are affected – including additional batches of the originally affected models and batches of the Bizzy Betty pushchair, which was not included in the original alert.
 Find out below what you need to know about the Cosatto Giggle safety alert, how to find out whether your pushchair is affected and what to do if it is.

 If you need a new pushchair, we have more than 180 pushchair reviews, including Cosatto pushchairs and lots of pushchairs from other brands such as Bugaboo, Silver Cross and Mamas and Papas.
-You can unlock all of our reviews, from pushchairs to child car seats, with a £1 trial subscription to Which?.
+For more details, join Which? today.

 Check your Cosatto pushchair

 The full list of Giggle pushchairs which need to be checked are:

 Currently, no other Cosatto pushchairs are affected, such as the Yo! and the Supa.
 Not all batches of the Giggle models above are affected.

 How to find out if your pushchair is affected